Endangered river: Dangers to rivers

 Beavers from North America constitute an invasive species in Tierra del Fuego.

 Rivers face many dangers, both natural and manmade.
 Climate change can have a significant impact on rivers, both positive and negative.
-This could be seen itself as an indirect result of human developments.
+This could be seen as an indirect result of human developments.
 An area which has a reduction in rainfall or an increase in temperature can make a river fully or partially dry out.
 This often means that the water can no longer reach its mouth.

 The flora and fauna of an area can face change and can have a substantial impact on landscape and local ecology.
 Invasive species can move into an area or be introduced by humans.
 One particular example of the latter is the case of beavers being introduced into Tierra del Fuego in 1946.
 While only 20 animals were transplanted into the area they quickly reproduced with no natural predator to curb numbers.
 Their effect on the area, through the damaging gnawing of trees and the building of their dams, has been significant enough that humans continue an attempt to undo their mistake with a program of beaver eradication.
 The ponds created by the beavers, which now number in the tens of thousands, have greatly contributed to the amount of organic matter retained by the rivers which then causes more problems downstream.